ddecoud/wiki_info/README.md

 # wiki_info
-Automatically get information from wikipedia
+* Automatically get information from wikipedia
+* List all pages related to the content needed